 People call us and tell us they never feed their dogs table scraps.
 We ask them, why not?
 Wendy reminds me that Dr. Karen Becker often writes that veterinary medicine is the only profession that encourages telling patients to feed their pets processed foods.
 Dogs’ systems are not designed to process food in this way.

-Here’s a primer of the various Dr. Harvey’s healthy dog diets along with what we feed our dog:
+Here’s a primer on some of the various Dr. Harvey’s healthy dog diets along with what we feed our dogs:

-Canine Health: This is the go-to formula for most dogs new to the line.
+Canine Health is the go-to formula for most dogs new to the line.
 It is a balanced pre-made mix that you add warm water to.
-Once it thickens, you add your choice of protein: from raw beef to cooked chicken, fish, eggs, etc. Add an oil like flax, fish, etc and boom you are done.
+Once it thickens, you add your choice of protein: from raw beef to cooked chicken, fish, eggs, etc. Add an oil like flax, fish, etc., and boom, you are done.
 It takes minutes a day to give your dog a fresh meal.
 Zero artificial ingredients and no by-products.
 I saw them package this by hand during my on-site visit.
 Ideal for all dogs’ nutritional needs.
 We feed this to Dexter and rotate with Veg-to-Bowl.
 Keep reading.

-Veg-To-Bowl: This is made with ground or finely ground (your choice) dehydrated and freeze dried vegetables.
-It is 100 percent grain free and both our Cocker Spaniels have been fed this extensively over the years.
+Veg-to-Bowl is made with ground or finely ground (your choice) dehydrated and freeze-dried vegetables.
+It is 100 percent grain-free and both our Cocker Spaniels have been fed this extensively over the years.
 Great for picky eaters, you add warm water, wait about 10 minutes, and then add in the protein and oil.
 That is it.
 Dexter thrives on this.
-Our choice of meat has been grass-fed organic beef that we cook.
+Our choice of meat is grass-fed organic beef that we cook.
 Your choice of protein is up to you.
 All the vitamins and everything nutritionally is in the mix.

 Now, beyond those basics, there are other formulas that dogs can enjoy but are geared with special requirements in mind.
 They are:

-Paradigm: A superfood pre-mix.
-This is the Dr. Harvey’s low-carb diet.
+Paradigm is a superfood pre-mix.
+This is Dr. Harvey’s low-carb diet.
 Conscientious dog parents know that a low-carb, low-glycemic diet can help dogs prevent, manage, and overcome issues like diabetes, cancer, immune system issues, and even obesity (in conjunction with exercise).
-You add hot water, the protein and an oil and you are good to go.
+You add hot water, protein, and oil and you are good to go.
 No grains, no starchy veggies.
 Our friend Bernard at The Graffiti Dog serves his dogs the Paradigm diet with success.

-Raw Vibrance: Raw feeding is a very popular option for pet parents who wish to go this route.
-So often, however, it can be very time consuming, costly, and for many, it just plain looks ‘gross.’
+Raw feeding is a very popular option for pet parents who wish to go this route.
+So often, however, it can be very time-consuming, and costly, and for many, it just plain looks ‘gross.’
 Dr. Harvey’s Raw Vibrance puts an end to all that.
-You’ve got everything you need from green lipped mussels to raw goat’s milk, shitake mushrooms and eggshell membrane in this formula.
-You guessed it: You add hot water, your choice of protein, an oil and wha-la: Raw diet!
+You’ve got everything you need from green-lipped mussels to raw goat’s milk, shitake mushrooms, and eggshell membrane in this formula.
+You guessed it: You add hot water, your choice of protein, and oil, and wha-la: Raw diet!
 The protein can be raw or cooked, your preference.
-Like all their formulas, made in the USA.
+Like all their formulas, they are made in the USA.
 You won’t have to worry about grinding organ meats, finding the right nutritional balance, or anything like that.
-Raw Vibrance was released in the summer of 2018, and we are incredibly excited for this raw formula.
+Raw Vibrance was released in the summer of 2018, and we are incredibly excited about this raw formula.

-Oracle: Say you don’t want to cook meat and you want all the benefits of raw.
-Oracle is your formula.
+Say you don’t want to cook meat and you want all the benefits of raw.
+You also are ready to travel and need to take the dog’s food along.
+Garden Veggies is your formula.
 It is perfect for puppies and active adult dogs.
-Has no salt, sugar, soy, and is comprised of freeze dried meat, chicken or beef, along with fresh veggies and fruit.
+It has no salt, sugar, soy, and is comprised of freeze-dried meat, chicken or beef, along with fresh veggies and fruit.
 You add warm water and serve.
 Easy peasy, healthy, and nutritious.

 Get Free Samples